jarble/transpiler/README.md

 #How to extend the translator

-A limited number of translation rules are provided here, but you can easily add your own rules to `universal-translator.pl`.
+A limited number of translation rules are provided here, but you can easily add your own rules to `universal-transpiler.pl`.
 This is a simplified version of one of its translation rules, implementing the sine function:

 	%The type of this expression is double.